cblanken/cblanken.github.io/content/articles/OverTheWireLeviathan.md

 `strcmp` function call.
 The first is our test password, and the second is the target password that `check` is using to verify the input.

-{% callout(type="tip") %}
+> [!Tip]

-The `ltrace` program can be quite useful to perform some initial analysis of a binary's execution before transitioning to more advanced tools like the `gdb` debugger.
+> The `ltrace` program can be quite useful to perform some initial analysis of a

-{% end %}
+> binary's execution before transitioning to more advanced tools like the `gdb`
+> debugger.

 ### Level 2